1951 New Zealand waterfront dispute: Background

 The distance of New Zealand and Australia from their traditional markets meant that ports played a pivotal role in the economies of the countries.
 The waterfront inevitably became a point of conflict between workers and their unions on one side, and the employers and the state on the other.

 During the Second World War due to labour shortages, watersiders and other workers worked long hours, often as much as 15-hour days.
 However, in working American ships, the waterside workers had also been exposed to new work methods and technologies that were commonplace on American wharves.
 British shipowners were reluctant to invest in these new methods, and expected watersiders to go back to the traditional methods in use before the war.
 The union instead resolved to make work practices on wharves change.

 Following the war, working hours on the wharves continued to be high, with shipowners expecting up to 59 hours a week be worked.
-In the immediate post-war period, one of main the goals of the Waterside Workers' Union was to have a guaranteed weekly wage and a 40-hour, five day, work week between the hours of 8am and 5pm, without night or weekend overtime.
+In the immediate post-war period, one of the main goals of the Waterside Workers' Union was to have a guaranteed weekly wage and a 40-hour, five day, work week between the hours of 8am and 5pm, without night or weekend overtime.
 Dissatisfaction with the Waterfront Industry Commission's refusal to accept the watersiders' proposal led to ongoing waterfront disputes over several years.
 The Waterside Workers' Union struggle led to criticism from the Federation of Labour (FOL) that the union's actions might not be in the best interests of its members and posed a risk to the whole labour movement.

 At the November 1949 general elections, a conservative National party government came to power.
-While the new government's opposition to militant unionism probably made an industrial confrontation inevitable, the outgoing Labour government's earlier decision to hold a referendum on compulsory military service in August 1949 had been seen by many trade unionists, who opposed conscription as a betrayal of their socialist beliefs.
+While the new government's opposition to militant unionism probably made an industrial confrontation inevitable, the outgoing Labour government's earlier decision to hold a referendum on compulsory military service in August 1949 had been seen by many trade unionists who opposed conscription as a betrayal of their socialist beliefs.